 Tags

-In order to use either filter or sort functions your blueprint must not be unique.
-This arguments are only available to the
+To use filtering or sorting functions, your blueprint must not be unique.
+These arguments are only available for

 all